dafny-lang/dafny/INSTALL.md

    * install pip (https://pip.readthedocs.io/en/stable/installing/)
    * run "pip install lit" and "pip install OutputCheck" Navigate to the Test directory in the repo and run 'lit .'
+   * run "pip install lit" and "pip install OutputCheck"
+Navigate to the Test directory in the repo and run 'lit .'
 The tests take a while, depending on your machine, but emit progress output.

 Building on Mac OS X